timwinter06/mle_forecasting/README.md

 2. MLFlow UI to check the training parameters, metrics, and registered models.
 3. A Prefect UI to monitor the training pipeline.
 4. A fast-API prediction endpoint to make predictions with your model.
 NOTE: there is a `wait_for_mlflow.py` script that checks if the model has been registered before starting the API.
+5. A drift-detection pipeline that runs every 5 minutes.
+This is a dummy pipeline that detects drift on simulated drifted production data.
+In future, this should read in data from the predict-API.

 You can start all containers by running the docker-compose file (NOTE: you need to place the dataset.csv in the 'data/raw/' folder!):